 A previous Bachelor's degree corresponding to at least 3 year's of full time academic studies from an institution for higher education is required from all Master's degree applicants.
 The degree should entitle the applicant to apply to Master's studies in the country where the degree has been awarded and it should be from the same or similar field of study as the studies the applicant is applying to.

-It is possible to apply to some programmes even if you have not yet graduated.
+It is possible to apply even if you have not yet graduated.
 This depends on the programme so always check the website and the admission requirements of each programme.
-If you have not graduated by the time the application period for the programme begins, you are required to submit an officially certified copy of your latest transcript of records (please also note Country-specific requirements).
+If you have not graduated by the time the application period ends, you are required to submit your latest transcript of records.
 If you receive the degree certificate and the final transcript of records during the application period, it is recommended that you submit them as well.

-In most cases, a conditional acceptance is possible if the applicant finishes the Bachelor's degree and submits the officially certified copy of the Bachelor's or Master's degree certificate (in original language and as translations, if applicable) by August 15, 2017.
+In most cases, a conditional acceptance is possible if the applicant finishes the Bachelor's degree and submits the Bachelor's or Master's degree certificate (in original language and as translations, if applicable) by August 9, 2019.

 For more information about educational documents, please see the programme's website.